mongodb/docs/source/reference/mongotop.rst

 provides statistics on the per-collection level.
 In default operation, :program:`mongotop` returns values every second.

+TODO "in default operation" = "by default", maybe less confusing

 .. seealso::

    For more information about monitoring MongoDB, see